 In 1992 she created the Islandský projekt/Island Project.
 In this work, she employed lasers to map out the undersea mountainscape (intercontinental shelf).
 In Songline 75° 36’52” (1998) she used a new localization technique to enjoin two areas on the planet.

 Iceland Project by Magdalena Jetelovà is a recording or staged light performance/photography.
 In this work, the artist leveraged lasers (special beams of focused lights) to map out what’s known as the undersea intercontinental divide in Iceland.
 In geography, this refers to the boundary of a divergent tectonic plate.

 A 15,000km mountain range

 The laser light crossing the surface of the Icelandic countryside shows something concealed deep in the ocean: the Mid Atlantic Ridge.
-Also known as the Central Atlantic Shelf or ReykjanesRidge, this is a mountain range that stretches a whopping 15,000 kilometers, and most of this ridge located at the ocean’s bed.
+The Central Atlantic Shelf or ReykjanesRidge is a mountain range that stretches a whopping 15,000 kilometers, and most of this ridge is located at the ocean’s bed.

 In reality, this is an intercontinental shelf or divider that separates America from Europe.
 It splits continental Iceland into two separate halves.
 Although the two landmasses were torn apart millions of years ago, they still collide, shift, and move at the ridge.
 It’s estimated that two landmasses separate at a gradual speed of 2.5 centimeters annually.